zephyrproject-rtos/zephyr/doc/guides/porting/shields.rst

 * Pinmux: Connector pins should be correctly configured to match shield pins

-* Device tree: A board device tree file should define a node alias for each connector interface.
+* Devicetree: A board :ref:`device-tree` file should define a node alias for each connector interface.
 For example, for Arduino I2C:

 .. code-block:: none